-Good governance

-practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. principles (see What environmental and/or social characteristics are promoted by this financial product? above).

 Asset allocation describes the share of investments in specific assets.